-And this was the first breathing spell the men had.
-The accelerated pace continued from the Rhine crossing.
-For continued from the Rulle crossing.
-For 10 days and nights the men had pun-ched their way forward with little rest.
-They would catch an hours sleep on the trucks or alongside halted tanks and then move on.
-They munched on K rations and grabbed an occasional up of hot coffee brought up by the cup of hot coffee brought up by the kitchen crew.
+When the Paderborn, the 2nd battalion became crossed the river over a treadway.
+Hoxter was taken by the 3rd battalion which immediately struck north to Heinsen, made a tactical crossing of the Weser on assault boats, cleared Bevern and Allerscheim and on the morning of the 10th Holzminden, the last town on the Weser to offer any resiscup of hot coffee brought up by the kitchen crew.
 It was tired men who fought at Hamm, Polle and Hoxter.
 But their winning spirit didn't falter.
-Meanwhile the 2nd battalion attached to the 113th Cavalry, captured Horn and approximately 10 other strong-points, crossed the Leine with the Second Armored at Cl.
+Meanwhile the 2nd battalion attached to the 113th Cavalry, captured Hom and approximately 10 other strongpoints, crossed the Leine with the Second cond Armored at Cl.
 Freden then moved down to cross the Weser at Polle.
 They rejoined the regiment at Alfeld.
-From Halberstadt, the 331st moved out again making a beeline for the Elbe River.
+From Halberstadt, the 331st moved out again making a beeline for the Elbe